-(See also Overview of Porphyrias Overview of Porphyrias Porphyrias are rare disorders in which hemoglobin is abnormally metabolized due to genetic or acquired deficiencies of enzymes of the heme biosynthetic pathway.
-These deficiencies allow heme... read more and Overview of Cutaneous Porphyrias Overview of Cutaneous Porphyrias Cutaneous porphyrias result from deficiency (and in one case, excess) of certain enzymes in the heme biosynthetic pathway (see table Substrates and Enzymes of the Heme Biosynthetic Pathway)... read more .)
+(See also Overview of Porphyrias Overview of Porphyrias Porphyrias are rare disorders in which there are defects in the pathway of heme synthesis due to genetic or acquired deficiencies of enzymes of the heme biosynthetic pathway.
+These deficiencies... read more and Overview of Cutaneous Porphyrias Overview of Cutaneous Porphyrias Cutaneous porphyrias result from deficiency (and in one case, excess) of certain enzymes in the heme biosynthetic pathway (see table ), resulting in a relatively steady production of phototoxic... read more .)

 Because XLPP is so similar to EPP, it is sometimes regarded as a variant of EPP.

-Erythropoietic protoporphyria, which comprises about 90% of EPP phenotypic presentations results from inherited deficiency of the enzyme ferrochelatase (FECH).
-The inheritance pattern is autosomal recessive; thus, clinical manifestations occur only in people with 2 defective FECH alleles, or more commonly, one defective and one low-expressing wild-type allele.
+Erythropoietic protoporphyria, which comprises about 90% of EPP phenotypic presentations results from inherited deficiency of the enzyme ferrochelatase.
+The inheritance pattern is autosomal recessive; thus, clinical manifestations occur only in people with 2 defective FECH alleles, or more commonly, one defective and one low-expressing wild-type allele (1 Etiology references Erythropoietic protoporphyria (EPP) is due to an inherited deficiency in the activity of the enzyme ferrochelatase.
+X-linked protoporphyria (XLPP) is due to an inherited increase in the activity... read more ).

 Prevalence of EPP phenotype is about 1/75,000.
+However, a study from the UK Biobank found that the prevalence of EPP was about 1/17,000 (2 Etiology references Erythropoietic protoporphyria (EPP) is due to an inherited deficiency in the activity of the enzyme ferrochelatase.
+X-linked protoporphyria (XLPP) is due to an inherited increase in the activity... read more ).
+The authors attributed this higher prevalence to under diagnosis.
 Protoporphyrin accumulates in bone marrow and red blood cells, enters the plasma, and is deposited in the skin or excreted by the liver into bile.
 About 10% of patients develop chronic liver disease; a few of these patients develop cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
 Cirrhosis is characterized by regenerative nodules surrounded by dense... read more , which may progress to liver failure.
 A more common complication is pigment gallstones Cholelithiasis Cholelithiasis is the presence of one or more calculi (gallstones) in the gallbladder.
-In developed countries, about 10% of adults and 20% of people > 65 years have gallstones.
-Gallstones tend... read more due to heavy protoporphyrin excretion.
+Gallstones tend to be asymptomatic.
+The most common symptom is biliary colic; gallstones do not cause dyspepsia... read more due to heavy protoporphyrin excretion.

 Symptoms and Signs

 Crusting may develop around the lips and on the back of the hands after prolonged sun exposure.
 However, blistering and scarring, as are typical in porphyria cutanea tarda Porphyria Cutanea Tarda Porphyria cutanea tarda (PCT) is a comparatively common hepatic porphyria affecting mainly the skin.
 Liver disease is also common.
-PCT is due to an acquired or inherited deficiency in the activity... read more , hereditary coproporphyria Skin symptoms in variegate porphyria and hereditary coproporphyria Acute porphyrias result from deficiency of certain enzymes in the heme biosynthetic pathway, resulting in accumulation of heme precursors that cause intermittent attacks of abdominal pain and... read more , and congenital erythropoietic porphyria (see table Some Less Common Porphyrias Some Less Common Porphyrias ), do not occur.
+PCT is due to an acquired or inherited deficiency in the activity... read more , variegate porphyria, and congenital erythropoietic porphyria (see table ), do not occur.

 If skin protection is chronically neglected, rough, thickened, and leathery skin (lichenification) may develop, especially over the knuckles.
 Linear perioral furrows (carp mouth) may develop.
 Patients with XLPP tend to have more severe photosensitivity and liver disease than those with EPP.